mikenewbuild/mikefallows/posts/responsive-images-in-shopify-themes.md

 It's one of the better feelings in development when you can revisit some code and easily remove workarounds, and it's an added bonus if you get some quick performance wins at the same time!

 [^1]: The term "full-stack" seems to have quite a fluid definition depending on who you ask, and the term has certainly expanded over the years.
 Originally it might mean someone that knows how to use a MySQL database and write some jQuery.
 These days you might be expected to understand a frontend framework like Nextjs and write your own Docker config.

+[^2]:  In some cases, you may only have the URL of the image on Shopify's CDN (typically if you're adding images into the body of the rich text editor).
+In those cases, images can still be optimised, but the strategy is a bit more complicated and I hope to cover that in a later post.